spatie/x-ray/README.md

 exit $rayScanExitCode || $localPreCommitExitCode
 ```

-You can also use `ray-scan` with husky in your `package.json` configuration:
+You can also use `x-ray` with husky in your `package.json` configuration:

 ```json
 ...